Efficient Quantum State Sample Tomography with Basis-dependent Neural-networks: Results

-An efficient algorithm was proposed by Hinton \cite{Hinton2002} to optimise the RBM parameters $\bf{b}$, $\bf{c}$, and $\bf{W}$ to minimise the Kullback-Leibler divergence between the model's probability distribution and the distribution of a set of training data.
-This involves a Markov-chain Monte Carlo process that can also be used to efficiently draw samples from the RBM's currently represented distribution, without calculating the exponentially expensive $Z$ \cite{Torlai2018}.
+Direct calculation of this probability requires first calculating the partition function $Z$ -- as this involves a summation over $2^{n_{\mathbf{v}}}$ possible configurations of $\mathbf{v}$ this becomes intractable for large systems (large $n_\mathbf{v}$).
+A computationally-efficient algorithm was proposed by Hinton \cite{Hinton2002} to optimise the RBM parameters $\bf{b}$, $\bf{c}$, and $\bf{W}$ to minimise the Kullback-Leibler divergence between the model's probability distribution and the distribution of a set of training data.
+This is done by making use of a Markov-chain Monte Carlo (MCMC) process that efficiently generates samples from the RBM's represented distribution while avoiding calculation of $Z$ \cite{Torlai2018}.
+The time taken for these samples to converge to the RBM's underlying distribution (the asymptotic distribution of the MCMC process) varies depending on the implementation of the RBM, the distribution of the starting samples, and the complexity of the underlying distribution and so we will not cover it in detail here; it is however an important topic of ongoing research \cite{Hinton2002, Breuleux2011}.
+Crucially, each step of the MCMC process scales only as $\mathcal{O}(n_{\mathbf{v}}n_{\mathbf{h}})$ and so the training and sampling processes can be extremely computationally efficient provided that $n_{\mathbf{h}}$ is not too large.
 RBMs are capable of approximating arbitrary probability distributions, provided that the target distributions are sufficiently smooth and regular \cite{Jia2019}.
 However, this may require an exponentially large number of hidden neurons, making the representation impractical \cite{Jia2019}.
-This places some practical limitations on what a BDRBM is capable of but as most states of interest in many body physics possess numerous symmetries this regularity condition seems not too great a requirement.
+This places some practical limitations on what a BDRBM is capable of but as most states of interest in many-body physics possess numerous symmetries or underlying structure this regularity condition seems not too great a requirement.
 We increase the representational power of the network by allowing the RBM's parameters to change with the basis choice, $\lambda=(\mathbf{b}, \mathbf{c}, \mathbf{W})\rightarrow\lambda(\mathbf{r})=(\mathbf{b}(\mathbf{r}), \mathbf{c}(\mathbf{r}), \mathbf{W}(\mathbf{r}))$.
-To do this in a generalised framework we use another family of neural networks; a feed-forward neural network (FFNN).
+To do this in a generalised framework we use a feed-forward neural network (FFNN).
 This is a simple but highly expressive neural network architecture consisting of layers of real valued neurons with (forward-flowing) connections between them.
-The value of neurons in each layer are calculated by acting with an (usually non-linear) activation function on the weighted sum of the states of neurons of the previous layer allowing an input state to be converted to an output state.
+The value of neurons in each layer are calculated by acting with an (usually non-linear) activation function on the weighted sum of the neuron states in the previous layer, allowing an input state to be converted to an output state.
 In this case the FFNN takes as its input desired measurement basis and outputs a set of RBM parameters.
 We smoothly parametrise the basis on each qubit using the Bloch sphere coordinates of the normalised measurement axis vector, $\textbf{r}_i=(x_i,y_i,z_i)$; a more concise description would instead use the polar angles of this axis however Cartesian coordinates were found to work more effectively (while also avoiding discontinuities).
 The output of an $m$-layer FFNN with $(n_{l_1}, \dots, n_{l_m})$ hidden neurons in each layer, $\lambda(\mathbf{r})$, is then given by